A Collection of Articles About Handling A Lazy Employee

 A lazy employee sets a bad example for others by being at work and doing nothing; it costs the business time and money and causes a loss in productivity.

 Here Are A Few Tips About Dealing With Lazy Employees:

 Observe Your Employees Behaviour

-When you document the issues for a few days, it will give you a better understanding of what’s going on.
+Documenting the issues for a few days will give you a better understanding of what’s happening.

 For example, they may be hesitant to do one task but get right to work when you give them a different task.
 Keep clear notes for a few days; then, you can decide on what action to take.

 Determine If The Person Is Lazy or If There Is Something Else Going On

 Sometimes, the employee isn’t lazy but avoids the task because they can’t do it or strongly dislike it.